knative/docs/docs/bookstore/page-1/send-review-comment-to-broker.md

 }
 ```

-**Forwarding Events Logic**: The event is forwarded to the broker with the appropriate CloudEvent headers:
+**Forwarding Events Logic**: The event is forwarded to the Broker with the appropriate CloudEvent headers:

 ```javascript
 const response = await fetch(brokerURI, {